KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       Displays a frequency histogram of the luminance of the color components of the video.
 See :ref:`view_menu`, and in particular :ref:`histogram_working` for a more detailed under-the-hood view.

    Hue
-      Means a degree if lightness, darkness or strength of a color.
+      Means a degree of lightness, darkness or strength of a color.
 Compare :term:`saturation`, :term:`tint` and :term:`shade`.

    Icon
       A graphical representation of an action, function, option or status.